Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Introduction

 \section{Introduction}

 Quantizations of the $SL_2(\bC)$-character variety $\Hom(\pi_1(\Sigma),SL_2(\bC)) \sslash SL_2(\bC)$ for a surface $\Sigma$ have been studied in several different ways.
-One is via the \emph{Kauffman bracket skein algebra}, first defined in \cite{BFK99} for a closed surface; \cite{PS19, BonahonWong11} for a surface with boundary; \cite{RogerYang14} for a punctured surface; \cite{Muller16} for a marked surface without punctures.
+One is via the \emph{Kauffman bracket skein algebra}, first defined in \cite{BFK99} for a closed surface; \cite{PS19, BonahonWong11} for a surface with boundary; \cite{RogerYang14} for a punctured surface; \cite{Muller16} for an unpunctured marked surface.
 In each of these works the Kauffman bracket skein relation provides a non-commutative deformation of the trace identity among the $SL_2(\bC)$-matrices, and therefore the skein algebra can be regarded as a deformation quantization of the $SL_2(\bC)$-character variety (or its suitable variants).
 More generally, connections between the $SL_2(\bC)$-character variety and the Kauffman bracket skein algebra for a $3$-manifold has been studied in \cite{Bullock97,PS00}.

 Another one is via the theory of \emph{cluster algebras} initiated by Fomin--Zelevinsky \cite{FZ-CA1}, whose quantum counterpart has been introduced by Berenstein--Zelevinsky \cite{BZ}.
-More precisely, for a marked surface $\Sigma$ (\emph{i.e.}, an oriented compact surface with boundary together with a finite set of marked points), the moduli space $\A_{SL_2,\Sigma}$ of twisted decorated $SL_2$-local systems has a canonical cluster $K_2$-structure \cite{FG03} encoded in a mutation class $\sfs(\mathfrak{sl}_2,\Sigma)$ of seeds, via which we can identify a subring of the ring of regular functions on an open substack $\A^\times_{SL_2,\Sigma}$ with the associated cluster algebra $\CA_{\sfs(\mathfrak{sl}_2,\Sigma)}$ \cite[Proposition 3.17 (1)]{GS16}\footnote{ The substack corresponds to the localization of frozen variables.
-See \cref{rem:geometry of moduli} for more information. }.
+Cluster algebras are commutative rings $\CA_\sfs$ associated witha combinatorial data $\sfs$, a mutation class of \emph{seeds}.
+For a marked surface $\Sigma$ (\emph{i.e.}, an oriented compact surface with boundary together with a finite set of marked points), the moduli space $\A_{SL_2,\Sigma}$ of twisted decorated $SL_2$-local systems has a canonical cluster $K_2$-structure \cite{FG03} encoded in a mutation class $\sfs=\sfs(\mathfrak{sl}_2,\Sigma)$, via which we can identify a subring of the ring of regular functions on an open subspace $\A^\times_{SL_2,\Sigma}$ with the associated cluster algebra $\CA_{\mathfrak{sl}_2,\Sigma}$.
+See \cref{rem:geometry of moduli} for more information.
 Forgetting the decoration, we get the moduli space of twisted $SL_2(\bC)$-representations, which is identified with the $SL_2(\bC)$-character stack by fixing a spin structure on $\Sigma$.

 There is a general theory of \emph{quantum cluster algebra} introduced by Berenstein--Zelevinsky \cite{BZ}, which provides non-commutative deformations $\CA_{\sfs_q}$ of a given cluster algebra $\CA_\sfs$.
 The deformation depends on additional data called the \emph{compatibility matrices}, which give rise to a mutation class $\sfs_q$ of \emph{quantum seeds}.
 Such a deformation exists if the original mutation class $\sfs$ of seeds possesses full-rank exchange matrices.
 There is an accompanying algebra $\UCA_{\sfs_q}$ called the \emph{quantum upper cluster algebra}, which is an intersection of (typically infinitely many) quantum tori.
 We always have an inclusion $\CA_{\sfs_q} \subset \UCA_{\sfs_q}$ by the so-called \emph{quantum Laurent phenomenon}.